-Everyone glances through the glossy pictures of the interior design magazines and wishes they had a house like the ones in the images.
-For some of us, it can seem like a monumental task to even think about getting our houses looking even slightly similar.
-We get envious of the huge amount of space these rooms have when really we should be focusing on the lack of clutter they have.
-There are many benefits to being a minimalist but it can be a struggle to know how to start living a minimalist lifestyle, in this post, we will talk you through some quick tips to help you get the minimalist decluttering bug!
+Everyone glances through the glossy pictures of the interior design magazines and wishes they had a bedroom like the ones in the images.
+For some of us, it can seem like a monumental task to even think about getting our home looking even slightly similar.
+We get envious of the vast amount of space these rooms have when we should be focusing on the lack of clutter they have.
+There are many benefits to being a minimalist.
+Still, it can be a struggle to know how to start living a minimalist lifestyle, in this post, we will talk you through some quick tips to help you get the minimalist decluttering bug!

 Being a minimalist may mean different things to different people.
-To me minimalism means living with only the things you need and not having :
+To me, minimalism means living with only the things you need and not keeping :

 - Six pairs of nail clippers.